Data Scientist

 Role Overview

 The Data Scientist role will be responsible for designing, developing, and implementing advanced AI and machine learning models, utilizing both traditional and emerging approaches to address complex business challenges.
-This position is well-suited for with a PhD / Masters or equivalent in Statistics, Machine Learning, or Artificial Intelligence with a passion for solving real-world problems and hands-on experience of using both traditional ML and cutting-edge Large Language Models in business settings.
+This position is well-suited for with a PhD in Mathematics, Physics, Statistics, AI or equivalent, with a passion for solving real-world problems and hands-on experience of using both traditional ML and cutting-edge Large Language Models in business settings.
 This is a high-impact role that blends hands-on model development with practical leadership in scaling ML/AI systems across the business.

 This position reports to the Chief Risk Officer and collaborates closely with engineering, product, and risk teams to ensure robust and impactful solutions.